commercionetwork/commercio-consortium/upgrade/3.1.0-4.0.0/en/README.md

 1. Have a working node with software version v3.1.0
 2. Have all the tools on the server to compile the application as mentioned in the first paragraph at https://docs.commercio.network/nodes/full-node-installation.html

-If you want to make a backup and you have a kms, when you stop the service to make the backup, save the status file in the kms itself
+If you want to make a backup and you have a kms, as you stop the service to make it, save the status file in the kms itself

 ## Raccomandations